adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 configurations from the Adobe Admin Console through the User Management API.
-- User Sync determines which users need to be created, deleted, or updated, and what user-group and product configuration memberships they should have, based on rules you have defined in the User Sync configuration files.
+- User Sync determines which users need to be created, deleted, or updated, and what user group and product configuration memberships they should have, based on rules you have defined in the User Sync configuration files.
 - User Sync makes the required changes to the Adobe Admin Console